-Head of Department Richard has passion for learning and helping
+Head of Department Tim's background is as a sound engineer.

+Tim Balmforth He has passion for learning and helping to

-Richard Keys to ensure that students graduate with the
+tim.balmforth@ucleeds.ac.uk ensure that students graduate with the

-richard.keys@ucleeds.ac.uk best possible chance of gaining

-employment in their chosen field.
-From a
+best possible attributes for employment in

-science perspective, he particularly enjoys

-natural science and its relationship to the

-world in which we live.
-As the Head of the
+their chosen career As the Head of the

 Department, he is responsible for Higher

-Education programmes in Science, Sport
+Education programmes in Science,

-and Health.
+Engineering and Computing.

-Programme Manager Annie Carr has been teaching Biology for
+Programme Manager Annie Carr has been teaching specialist

-Annie Carr Leeds City College since 2002, on a variety
+Merel Annie Carr science for a number of universities

-Annie.carr@ucleeds.ac.uk of programmes including Access to HE

-Diploma courses and a Science Foundation

-Year taught in Leeds City College for the

-University of Leeds.
-Before joining the
+Annie.carr@ucleeds.ac.uk including the University of Leeds.
+Before

-college, she worked in as a research
+joining the college, she worked as a

-scientist in leading edge institutions in
+research scientist in leading edge

-England, Switzerland and the USA.

-richard.keys@ucleeds.ac.uk Programme Manager Annie Carr